sheronw/SheronW-sNotes/docs/computer science/design patterns/01 oop.md

 ### Abstraction(is-a)

-- could only be created by interitance(keyword: extends)
+- could only be created by interitance(keyword: `extends`)
 - including both abstract method and real method
 - all abstract methods have to be implemented by children
+- declare an imcomplete class definition without defining all its methods, so can be a subclass of something else

 ### Interface(has-a/behaves like)

 - could only have abstract methods(no implementation or vars)
 - all methods have to be implemented by children
-- keyword: implements
+- keyword: `implements`
+- declares a set of related methods outside of any class just like API

 ### Why we need abstraction?

-Reusabiilty
+Reusabilty

 In general, we could implement the abstraction class function using ordinary class, however, there are some problems about that, for example: